xdmushui/partner-center-sdk/develop/get-prices-for-microsoft-azure.md

 To track usage and help predict your monthly bill and the bills for individual customers, you can combine this Azure Rate Card query to get prices for Microsoft Azure with a request to [Get a customer's utilization records for Azure](get-a-customer-s-utilization-record-for-azure.md).

 Prices differ by market and currency, and this API takes location into consideration.
-You can customize the currency, region and language returned in the response.
-This is especially relevant if you manage sales in multiple markets from a single, centralized office.
-See [URI parameters](#uri-parameters) for more information.
+By default, the API uses your partner profile settings in Partner Center and your browser language, and those settings are customizable.
+The location awareness is especially relevant if you manage sales in multiple markets from a single, centralized office.
+For more information, see [URI parameters](#uri-parameters).

 ## Examples